-The Commercial Paper has an implied yield and will be issued at the interest rate agreed upon between the Issuer and the Placement Entity or investors, as the case may be, at the time of the corresponding issuance of Commercial Paper.
+Commercial Paper has an implied yield and will be issued at the interest rate agreed upon between the Issuer and the Dealer or investors, as the case may be, at the time of the corresponding issue date.

-In response to interest rate hikes to combat high inflation rates, investors demand higher returns.
+In response to interest rate hikes, investors demand higher returns.
 Consequently, the real yield for Commercial Paper investors at a time prior to inflation and, if applicable, interest rate increases, will be negatively affected, potentially even diluted in the event that the inflation rate exceeds the implied yield of the specific Commercial Paper issuance.